 The number of directors is specified as 10 or less (excluding directors who are Audit and Supervisory Committee members), and the number of directors who are Audit and Supervisory Committee members is specified as five or less in the Articles of Incorporation.
-The Board of Directors is currently composed of six directors, two of whom are outside directors (excluding directors who are Audit and Supervisory Committee members), and four directors who are Audit and Supervisory Committee members, three of whom are outside directors.
+The Board of Directors is currently composed of five directors (excluding directors who are Audit and Supervisory Committee members), one of whom is an outside director, and four directors who are Audit and Supervisory Committee members, three of whom are outside directors.
 UBE has determined that the effectiveness of the Board of Directors and the Audit and Supervisory Committee can be ensured through these measures.